A healthier semi-classical dynamics: Main results

 The dynamics generating $\{Z_t\}_{t>0}$ and $\{\rho_t\}_{t>0}$ induce a dynamics on $\cqstate(z,t)$.
 By Assumption \ref{ass: linear} the dynamics on the state $\cqstate(z,t)$ must be linear and completely positive.
 Moreover, since at each time $\cqstate(z,t)$ is a classical-quantum state, the dynamics must also be norm preserving.
 Such dynamics has recently been characterized in a classical-quantum version of Kraus' theorem \cite{poulinPC,oppenheim_post-quantum_2018,CQPawula}.
 Furthermore, by studying the conditions of complete positivity, it has been shown \cite{CQPawula} that when the dynamics are autonomous (Assumption \ref{ass: markovian}), there is a unique family of CQ master equations with continuous trajectories in phase space (Assumption \ref{ass: continous}).

 For a given set of $p$ traceless and orthogonal operators $L_\alpha$ defined on the Hilbert space, and $n$ degrees of freedom $z_i$ in the phase space, these master equations are specified by a complex positive semi-definite $p\times p$ matrix $D_0$, a complex $n\times p$ matrix $D_1$, a real positive semi-definite $n\times n$ matrix $D_2$, a real vector of length $n$, $D_1^C$, and a Hermitian quantum operator $H$.
-All of these may themselves be functions of phase space.
+All of the $D$ matrices and $H$ may themselves be functions of phase space.
 The general form of completely positive dynamics is then

 where are sufficient and necessary conditions for the dynamics to be completely positive.
 In the above and what follows, the $i,j,\ldots$ indices run from $1$ to $n$, while the $\alpha,\beta,\ldots$ indices run from $1$ to $p$, and we assume summation over repeated indices of either kind.
 Here $D_0^{\alpha \beta}$ are the elements of $D_0$, $D_{1,i}^{0 \alpha}$ are the elements of $D_1$, while $D_{1,i}^{\alpha 0}={D_{1,i}^{0 \alpha}}^*$.
 Additionally, $D_{1,i}^{00}$ are the elements of $D_1^C$ and $D_{2,ij}^{00}$ are the elements of $D_2$, which has the generalised inverse $D_2^{-1}$.
-In analogy with the Lindblad equation for open quantum systems \cite{lindbald, gorini_koss_sud}, we refer to the operators $L_{\alpha}$ appearing in the master equation as \textit{Lindblad operators}; when these operators are not chosen traceless and orthogonal, the above conditions on the dynamics can be shown to be sufficient for complete positivity.
+In the positivity conditions, $A\succeq B$ is shorthand for stating that the matrix $A-B$ is positive semi-definite, and $\mathbb{I}$ is the identity operator in the space of $n\times n$ matrices.
+In analogy with the Lindblad equation for open quantum systems \cite{lindbald, gorini_koss_sud}, we refer to the operators $L_{\alpha}$ appearing in the master equation as \textit{Lindblad operators}; when these operators are not chosen traceless and orthogonal, the above conditions on the dynamics can be shown to be sufficient for complete positivity \cite{CQPawula}.
 Note that we shall also frequently refer to the first positivity condition in Equation \eqref{eq:tradeoff} as the decoherence-diffusion trade-off \cite{decodiff2}.